nancypaucar/DH150-2020W/README.md

 ###### Examples:
 Cons: Overload of text and documentation that is to difficult to read through making it hard for users to understand what church is about and what they do,
-Lack of clear headlines due to different font heights, colors making text look like one big paragraph, There are two main tab bars: at the bottom and bottom of every site page, The map on the contacts page is very small to see and hard to identify streets in real life
+Lack of clear headlines due to different font heights, colors making text look like one big paragraph, There are two main tab bars: at the top and bottom of every site page, The map on the contacts page is very small to see and hard to identify streets in real life

 ![tab bar on bottom](https://i.postimg.cc/vTzXvDH5/Screen-Shot-2020-01-11-at-10-35-31-PM.png)